Why This Course Rocks...

 Three: General Advice

-In this section, we'll talk about show consistency, setting regular features, basic music and copyright, presenting one to one, and creating a bond with your listener.
+In this section, we'll talk about show consistency, setting regular features, recording at home, presenting one to one, and creating a bond with your listener.

 Four: Writing For Audio